Distribution & Scheduling

 Yes.
 While the authorized vaccines are all safe and effective, if you want to receive a specific vaccine type, you should select a location that offers the vaccine you prefer when you schedule your appointment.

-If you receive a vaccine that needs two doses, it is important that you receive the same vaccine for both doses.
+If you receive a vaccine that needs multiple doses, it is important that you receive the same vaccine for both doses.
 For example, if you receive the Pfizer vaccine for your first dose, you must get a Pfizer vaccine for your second dose.
-This is the same for the Moderna and Novavax vaccines.
+This same guidelines hold true for the Moderna and Novavax vaccines.
 The Johnson & Johnson vaccine is only one dose.

 If you are a UCLA Health patient, the best way to schedule your vaccination is through the online patient portal, myUCLAhealth.
 If you’re unable to login to myUCLAhealth, you can contact the support team at 855-364-7052.

-You can also schedule a vaccination appointment through one of the following:
+You can also schedule a vaccination appointment through a local pharmacy.

 You can find your digital COVID-19 vaccine record within myUCLAhealth under COVID-19 Information or Immunizations.
 Within the myUCLAhealth (MyChart) app, you can find your digital record by clicking on the "My COVID Info" icon.
 If your vaccine info is missing in myUCLAhealth or incorrect, please let your primary care office know.